ahsin59/online_festiive_cookbook_ms_project/README.md

 ##### Existing features

-* **Register page** - will allow new user to register to get access to the application
+* **Register page** - will allow new user to register to get access to the AddRecipe,Result,Manage Category and Manage Cuisine

 * **Login page** - will allow user to login before using the application

-* **'COOK-BOOK' - logo** - when clicked it will always bring the user to the home page
+* **

 * **Navbar** - created to navigate particular list: (*recipes*, *categories* or *cusines*).
 Across the navbar the are links with names of the lists.
 When hoover over the link color will change.
-For smaller devices the navbar collapse into *burger icon*.
+For smaller devices the navbar collapse*.

 * **'Add New Recipe' - button** - when clicked, it will allows the user to add new recipe

-* **'Search By Category' - button** - when clicked, it will allows user to search recipes by particular category

-* **'View' - button** - when clicked, will bring to individual recipe page
+* **'Recipe' - button** - when clicked, will bring to individual recipe page

 * **'Edit Recipe' - button** - allows user to edit particular recipe and make changes